kabiromohd/LaunchMart_SQL/README.md

 Connect to pgAdmin via ```localhost:8090```

-Run the SQL scripts provided in 01_schema.sql and then 02_see_data.sql to populate the database.
+Copy and run the SQL scripts provided in 01_schema.sql and then 02_see_data.sql in the PgAdmin to populate the database.

 ## Task 1
 - Count the total number of customers who joined in 2023.